agroal/pgagroal/doc/PIPELINES.md

 __Important__

 Make sure that the `blocking_timeout` settings to set to 0.
 Otherwise active clients may timeout during their workload.
-Likewise it is best to disable idle connection timeout by setting `idle_timeout` to 0.
+Likewise it is best to disable idle connection timeout and max connection age by setting `idle_timeout` and `max_connection_age` to 0.

 It is highly recommended that you prefill all connections for each user.